insightindustry/backoff-utils/docs/getting_started.rst

 Hello, World
 ===============

-As a quick reference, here are some examples for each approach.
+As a quick reference, here are some examples.
 Each of the examples below performs up to three attempts, applying an :term:`exponential backoff` strategy with default configuration:

 .. code:: python